Kieran-Bacon/stow/docs/index.md

 s3.put(local, "destination/path")
 ```

----
+!!!
+Note
-**NOTE** - `os` was not imported
+    `os` was not imported.
 For constructing files with depth `stow.join()` or a manager's `.join()` can be used to construct the manager relative path.

----

----
+!!!
+Note
-**NOTE** - AWS credentials are setup for the user

-In the example above - stow is able to communicate with s3 because user credentials have already been configured on the machine.
-Otherwise, the keys are required to be passed to the manager.
+    AWS credentials were setup for the user via one of the methods that can be read about <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank">__*here*__</a>.
+This allows `stow` to able to communicate with s3 simply be using the qualified url for the artefacts.
+Otherwise, the IAM secret keys are required to be passed to the manager as keyword arguments which can be looked at in [managers](managers).

----

 This works well but it means that you've now got files locally and remotely, and there wasn't any interaction with files that might have already been on the target.